 It certainly is, and helps explain why Jardim was a contender to replace Arsene Wenger and Antonio Conte at Arsenal and Chelsea, respectively, this summer.

-Perhaps United will be the English club that finally manages to lure the Ligue 1 winner to the Premier League.
+Perhaps United will be the English club that finally manages to lure Jardim to the Premier League.

 Ryan Giggs's chances of being the next Man United boss always appear remote but it seems that no list of potential candidates can be compiled without the Welshman, given the strength of his ties to the club.